 Amid the dreamy dementia imagery we get filled in details of Beatrice’s disastrous childhood, marriage, and family life, hinted at early in the series; as well as a reveal about Henrietta’s and Hollyhock’s true place in the story.
 It was foreshadowed in a number of places, but “Time’s Arrow” hammers it home.

 Episode 12: “What Time is it Right Now”

-This episode pivots on the emergence of the big reveal of the previous episode: that Hollyhock is not BoJack’s daugther, but his father’s bastard child with Henrietta, the family maid, given up for adoption.
+This episode pivots on the emergence of the big reveal of the previous episode: that Hollyhock is not BoJack’s daugther, but his father’s illegitimate child from an affair with family maid Henrietta, given up for adoption.

 “Time’s Arrow” has been called out for being a penultimate BoJack episode that BoJack didn’t finish in the depths of moral degradation, burning his bridges with the worst behavior possible, with devastating and irrevocable consequences.
 Instead, when it mattered the most, he showed his mother kindness – kindness that the foregoing episode had done all it could to show that Beatrice had never been shown earlier in her life.

 In BoJack Horseman, kindness is just as likely to be repaid with pain, and BoJack is frequently left at season’s end with more questions than answers, more uncertainty than hope.
 But God bless BoJack for the massive door to redemption fate opened up to him at the close of Season 4.
 It was rattling around in my head the whole episode, but the writers made me wait until the last line of the episode, in a truly golden moment with a swelling and happy music cue amid the wreckage of a misspent life.

 BOJACK (on the phone with Hollyhock): “Is there anything I can do?
 I can upgrade your seats … or send you better fruit …”